 Malaysia purchased 88 former US A-4C/L aircraft (25 A-4C/63 A-4L) in 1982 for refurbishment and upgrade.
 40 of them were upgraded to the A-4PTM standard which added a Hughes AN/ASB-19 Angle Rate Bombing System, air refueling capability and increased weapons payload (originally 60 were to be upgraded but budget constraints came into play).

-The 40 were made up of 38 A-4PTM single seaters and 2 TA-4PTM two-seat combat trainers (the latter were constructed from single seat airframes by adding a section to lengthen the fuselage, to accommodate the instructor’s cockpit – similar to US TA-4 aircraft with a tandem cockpit canopy).
-The rest remained in storage in the US and were never used by the RMAF.
+The 40 were made up of 36 A-4PTM single seaters and 4 TA-4PTM two-seat combat trainers (the latter were constructed from single seat airframes by adding a section to lengthen the fuselage, to accommodate the instructor’s cockpit – similar to US TA-4 aircraft with a tandem cockpit canopy).
+The rest remained in storage in the US (intended for spares) and were never used by the RMAF.

-The first A-4PTM entered service in 1984 and they flew with RMAF No. 6 & 9 Squadrons until 1995 when they were replaced by BAE Hawk trainers.
+The first A-4PTM entered service in 1984 and they flew with RMAF No. 6 & 9 Squadrons until 1995 when they were replaced by BAE Hawk 208 light attack aircraft.
 The RMAF Skyhawks uncharacteristically suffered serviceability issues and the RMAF suffered a high accident rate (5 were lost between 1985 and 1992 including a two-seater) – hence the short service period.

 The monument is actually a fountain but given its state of disrepair, it obviously hasn’t been functioning for a while.
 This is a pity as I have seen photos online from when the surrounding trees were just saplings.
 Back then it was in its heyday, when the fountain flowed like a waterfall from the platform on which the Skyhawk sits, to pools below (now empty).
 That was what I was expecting to see – It was once very nice!
 The slightly ajar cockpit canopy is also a worry in regards to preservation!